nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-- `list person` followed by `delete person 2` deletes the 2nd person in the address book.
+- `list person` followed by `delete person 2` deletes the 2nd person in the TalentHub.
 - `find person Bernice` followed by `delete person 1` deletes the 1st person in the results of the `find person` command.

 <figure style="text-align: center;">